Wichita, Kansas: Neighborhoods

 Wichita has several recognized areas and neighborhoods.
 The downtown area is generally considered to be east of the Arkansas River, west of Washington Street, north of Kellogg, and south of 13th Street.
 It contains landmarks such as Century II, the Garvey Center, and the Epic Center.
 Old Town is also part of downtown; this 50 acre area is home to a cluster of nightclubs, bars, restaurants, a movie theater, shops, and apartments and condominiums, many of which make use of historical warehouse-type spaces.

 Two notable residential areas of Wichita are Riverside and College Hill.
 Riverside is northwest of downtown, across the Arkansas River, and surrounds the 120 acre Riverside Park.
 College Hill is east of downtown and south of Wichita State University.
 It is one of the more historic neighborhoods, along with Delano on the west side and Midtown in the north-central city.

-Four other historic neighborhoods—developed in southeast Wichita (particularly near Boeing, Cessna and Beech aircraft plants) -- are among the nation's few remaining examples of U.S. government-funded temporary World War II housing developments to support war factory personnel: Beechwood (now mostly demolished), Oaklawn, Hilltop (the city's highest-density large neighborhood), and massive Planeview (where over 30 languages are spoken) -- in all, home to about a fifth of the city's population at their peak.
+Four other historic neighborhoods—developed in southeast Wichita (particularly near Boeing, Cessna and Beech aircraft plants) -- are among the nation's few remaining examples of U.S. government-funded temporary World War II housing developments to support war factory personnel: Beechwood (now mostly demolished), Oaklawn, Hilltop (the city's highest-density large neighborhood), and massive Planeview (where over 30 languages are spoken) – in all, home to about a fifth of the city's population at their peak.
 Though designed as temporary housing, all have remained occupied into the 21st century, most becoming low-income neighborhoods.

 Demographics

 In terms of population, Wichita is the largest city in Kansas and the 49th largest city in the United States, according to the 2020 census.

-It is racially more similar to the rest of the United States than any other major city.
+Wichita has an extensive history of attracting immigrants.
+Starting in 1895, a population of Lebanese Americans moved to the city, many of whom were Orthodox Christians.
+A second wave of Lebanese migrants moved to Wichita to flee the Civil War in their homeland.
+Thousands of immigrants from Vietnam moved to Wichita in the aftermath of the Vietnam War.